osl-incubator/makim/README.md

   configurations.
 - **File Logging:** Log outputs to files with custom formatting and stream control.
+- **Retry Mechanism:** Adds resilience by retrying tasks that encounter errors.
 - **Validation:** Ensures `.makim.yaml` configurations are correct with schema validation.